A Heart in Winter

-A Heart in Winter (Un cœur en hiver) is a French film which was released in 1992.
-It stars Emmanuelle Béart, Daniel Auteuil and André Dussollier.
-It was chosen to compete at the 49th Venice International Film Festival, where it won four awards, tying for the Silver Lion.
-It was nominated for Best Foreign Film at the 1994 BAFTA awards.
+A Heart in Winter (Un cœur en hiver) is a 1992 French romantic drama film co-written and directed by Claude Sautet.
+It stars Daniel Auteuil, Emmanuelle Béart and André Dussollier.
+It was chosen to compete at the 49th Venice International Film Festival, where it won four awards and tied with the Silver Lion.
+It was nominated for Best Film Not in the English Language at the 47th British Academy Film Awards.

-The romantic drama was the second-to-last film made by French writer/director Claude Sautet.
-He worked with Béart again on his final feature, 1995's Nelly and Mr. Arnaud (original title Nelly et Monsieur Arnaud).
+It was the second-to-last film by Sautet.
+He reunited with Béart on his final feature, 1995's Nelly and Mr. Arnaud.

-Plot
+Synopsis

 Highly regarded violin restorer Stéphane works and plays squash with his longtime business partner Maxime.
 After Maxime, who is married, begins a relationship with concert violinist Camille, Stéphane is called in to do some urgent repairs on Camille's violin.
 Camille begins to fall for Stéphane, and reveals the truth to Maxime.
-Stéphane's cool reaction causes confusion for Camille, and she lashes out at him for denying his feelings.
+Stéphane's cool reaction confuses Camille, and she lashes out at him for denying his feelings.